trigaten/Learn_Prompting/docs/basic_applications/blog_generation.md

 What if you could write a blog post in 5 seconds?

 Frankly, you can't.
 But AI can **significantly** reduce the time it takes to write a blog post.
-There are many products which attempt to do this, but you can often get consistent results doing it yourself.

 This page covers the basics of using AI to help you write a blog.
 The process should be iterative: you should be writing prompts, seeing what the model outputs, taking pieces of the output, and repeating this.